CleverFool77/ParkingLot/README.md

-# ParkingLot
+# CarModule.ParkingLot

-### Implementation of ParkingLot problem using Java, Google guice, guava and tested using Junit-Mockito.
+### Implementation of CarModule.ParkingLot problem using Java, Google guice, guava and tested using Junit-Mockito.

 ## Problem Statement
 I own a parking lot that can hold up to &#39;n&#39; cars at any given point in time.
 Each slot is